-The Chimineas Ranch is part of the Carrizo Plains Ecological Reserve, located in San Luis Obispo County, and owned and managed by the California Department of Fish and Wildlife (CDFW).
+The Chimineas Ranch is part of the Carrizo Plains Ecological Reserve, located in San Luis Obispo County, owned and managed by the California Department of Fish and Wildlife (CDFW).
 CDFW sets the regulations for public access and use of the land.
 The information provided here is for general guidance only.
-For specific information, please check out CDFW link at https://wildlife.ca.gov/Lands/Places-to-Visit/Carrizo-Plains-ER or contact CDFW directly at 805-XXX-XXXX.
+For specific information, please check out the CDFW link at https://wildlife.ca.gov/Lands/Places-to-Visit/Carrizo-Plains-ER or contact CDFW directly at 805-594-6152.
 A CDFW access map is provided below.

 As a general rule, lands designated by CDFW as ecological reserves have higher levels of protection than lands designated as wildlife areas.
 This is an important distinction as ecological reserves are managed primarily to conserve sensitive habitats and threatened and endangered species.
 This means public use is more restricted.